Generative Giants, Retrieval Weaklings: Why do Multimodal Large Language Models Fail at Multimodal Retrieval?: Introduction

 To address this question, we dissect the internal representational mechanisms of MLLMs.
 We employ sparse autoencoders (SAEs)~\cite{sae} as the key analytical tool to disentangle dense representations into linear combinations of interpretable semantic concepts.
-Drawing inspiration from recent work~\cite{colm-sae}, we introduce quantitative metrics to probe the representational space from multiple angles, explicitly linking these properties to their impact on the multimodal retrieval performance of MLLMs.
-Rigorous empirical experiments are conducted on a diverse set of MLLM architectures~\cite{qwen3, qwen2vl, Chameleon, paligemma2}, training SAEs on top of billions of activations.
+Drawing inspiration from recent work~\cite{colm-sae}, we introduce quantitative metrics to probe the representational space from multiple angles and explicitly link these properties to their impact on the multimodal retrieval performance of MLLMs.
+Rigorous empirical experiments that train SAEs on top of billions of activations are conducted on a diverse set of MLLM architectures~\cite{qwen3vl, qwen2vl, Chameleon, paligemma2}.

-Through this analysis, we identify three primary factors that limit MLLMs from being effective multimodal retrievers: \begin{itemize}[leftmargin=*, itemsep=0pt] \item We demonstrate that the representational spaces of MLLMs are dominated by the text modality.
-This inherent bias constrains the capacity to encode visual information essential for retrieval. \item We analyze how MLLMs allocate their representational budget and find a heavy concentration in bridging the modality gap.
-While beneficial for generation, this alignment reduces the distinctiveness of the derived embeddings. \item When MLLMs act as retrievers, the components that exert the greatest influence on similarity scores turn out to be counterproductive distractors for multimodal retrieval. \end{itemize}
+Through these analyses, we identify three primary factors that limit MLLMs from functioning as effective multimodal retrievers: \begin{itemize}[leftmargin=*, itemsep=0pt] \item We demonstrate that the representational spaces of MLLMs are dominated by the text modality.
+This inherent bias constrains the capacity to encode visual information essential for retrieval. \item We analyze how MLLMs allocate their representational budget and find a heavy concentration on bridging the modality gap.
+While beneficial for generation, this alignment reduces the distinctiveness of the derived embeddings. \item When acting as retrievers, the dominant components on MLLMs's similarity computation turn out to be counterproductive distractors for multimodal retrieval. \end{itemize}

+Guided by these insights, we propose \method, a Test-Time Adaptation intervention designed to rectify the geometry of MLLM feature spaces.
+By applying a whitening transformation, \method\ mitigates representational bottlenecks without requiring additional fine-tuning or labeled data.
+Extensive experiments demonstrate that our method unlocks the latent retrieval capabilities of MLLMs, consistently yielding significant retrieval performance improvements across diverse architectures.

-To our knowledge, our work is the first study to analyze MLLM representations and identify intrinsic factors that compromise their performance on multimodal retrieval task.
+In summary, the main contributions and benefits of our work are as follows: \begin{itemize}[leftmargin=*, itemsep=0pt] \item To the best of our knowledge, our work is the first study to analyze MLLM representations and identify intrinsic factors that compromise their performance on multimodal retrieval tasks. \item We propose \method, a training-free solution that realigns the embedding spaces of MLLMs, enabling off-the-shelf retrieval performance improvements for MLLMs without finetuning. \end{itemize}

-\section{Preliminary: zero-shot multimodal retrieval with MLLMs}
+\section{Preliminary: Zero-shot multimodal retrieval with MLLMs}